Product was successfully added to your shopping cart.

 The film present on the surface of vegetable ferments is often not mold but yeast, specifically kahm yeast.
 If the film is white and fairly flat, it is most likely yeast, a common occurrence.
 Learn more about kahm yeast and what to do about it.

-If you opened your jar or vessel up to find a layer of mold on top don’t panic.
-You may be able to easily dispose of this and have perfectly good fermented vegetables below the brine.
+If you found a different substance on top of the vegetables—green, black, red, or pink, in raised fuzzy spots—don’t panic.
+While those spots are mold, you may be able to dispose of this layer and have perfectly good fermented vegetables below the brine.

 Factors That May Contribute to Mold Growth

 Mold is a rare occurrence, but there are some factors you can control, to lessen the chance of mold formation:

 For the best finished product, use only fresh produce in your ferments.
 Unsprayed, homegrown, or organic vegetables are best, if you have access to them.
 Old or heavily sprayed vegetables may not ferment well.